Collaborne/kafkajs/docs/SharedBrokerPool.md

 const producer = kafka.producer({ brokerPool })
 ```

-The consumer and producer can then be used as described in [Consuming Messages](Consuming.md) and [Producing Messages](Producing.md), with the caveat that the `connect` and `disconnect` methods will affect the complete pool, and therefore should typicaly not be used.
+The consumer and producer can then be used as described in [Consuming Messages](Consuming.md) and [Producing Messages](Producing.md), with the caveat that the `connect` and `disconnect` methods will affect the complete pool, and therefore should typically not be used.

 ## <a name="options"></a> Options